Cronge/Cronges-Mod/README.md

 *Note: It is also recommended to install [Mod Menu](https://github.com/TerraformersMC/ModMenu) and fabric performance mods together with Cronge's Mod to enhance your playing experience.*

 ## Features
 Cronge's Mod features a collection of items, blocks, and entities.
+And a bunch of others since this mod is practically an experiment to test what I can do.

 <!-- Dropdowns -->
 <details>